thu-vis/WordCloud/README.md

     WebStorm 2017.2.5
     Chrome、Firefox or IE9+
 ## Usage
 Open the folder in WebStorm and run.
-Input keywords and frequencies, Then click the update button.
+Input keywords and frequencies, then click the update button.
 ## Example
   ### words
     Hello,20